Midland Hotel of Castlemaine

 and so were rightly called hotels but in reality they were public houses or taverns in disguise.

 The governments reasoning was that, since Australia was so sparcely populated, travellers had no where to stay when travelling through, or to, small communities.
 And the pubs were makeing lots of money from beer, so they could stand the expense of providing a service.
+However, the Pubs' accommodation was given little attention for that is not where their profits lay.

 And now, even though this requirement has been removed,